RE3CON/uv-mod/README.md

 based on search and replace pattern to change and modificate with precission the functions of these patches direct on all firmware versions and upcoming versions files.<br>

 ## Credits, rules and trouble maker...
 "I'll take in account an EU Country block on DNS domain cause of different law regulations in whosmatt location.
-He threatens me with DCMA, a taboo that's absolutely frowned upon among open source coding communities.
-An No-Go by doing shared code works.
-Sadly he's afraid from TX mods and freq limits >999MHz.
-Now he desided to copie my TX unlock code without paying propper credits."
+Threatens me with reference to DCMA, a taboo that's absolutely frowned upon among open source coding communities.
+A No-Go by doing shared code works.
+Sadly to be afraid from TX mods and freq limits >999MHz.
+Now to desided to copie my TX unlock code without paying propper credits back."

 *Credits and thanks to whosmatt!*